 4. Listen to an audio Bible.

-God is the one who commands that we know Scripture and let it dwell in us, would he not answer a prayer to see his will done?
-Pray to God for help, pray to God for guidance, pray to God for understanding, pray to God for a deeper love for His Word.
+God is the one who commands that we know Scripture and let it dwell in us, so would he not answer a prayer to see his will done?
+Pray to God for help, pray to God for guidance, pray to God for understanding, pray to God for a deeper love for his Word.

-Pray for illumination, God will answer!
+Pray for illumination and help.
+God will answer!

-7. Find Software to help.
+7. Find resources to help.

-8. Put it to song.
+8. Put Scripture to song.

 9. Always be on the lookout.

-10. Read out loud/Write it Out.
+10. Read Scripture out loud or write it down.

-- Think about how you can apply the verse to your life and then pray for God’s help in applying it.
+- Think about how you can apply the verse to your life, and then pray for God’s help in applying it.

 - Use it or lose it!
 If you don’t keep Scripture fresh in your mind, it may be easy to lose!
 Plan to review what you memorize from time to time to keep God’s Word fresh.